Clement L. Hirsch

 Clement Lang Hirsch (April 26, 1914 - March 15, 2000) was an American businessman and a prominent Thoroughbred racehorse owner who co-founded Oak Tree Racing Association.

+Early life and military career

-Born in St. Louis, Missouri to a very successful family of retail merchants, Clement Hirsch moved to California as a young man.
+Born in St. Louis, Missouri to a very successful family of retail merchants, Hirsch moved to California as a young man.
 During World War II he served with the United States Marine Corps and was part of the Guadalcanal Campaign.

+Career

+Pet food career

-In 1936, Clement Hirsch founded the Dog Town Packing Company in Vernon, California which became a highly successful pet food producer he later renamed Kal Kan Foods, Inc. In 1968, Mars, Incorporated acquired the company and today it forms part of their Pedigree Petfoods division.
+In 1936, Hirsch founded the Dog Town Packing Company in Vernon, California which became a highly successful pet food producer he later renamed Kal Kan Foods, Inc. In 1968, Mars, Incorporated acquired the company and today it forms part of their Pedigree Petfoods division.
 He also was the founder of Stagg Foods of Costa Mesa which he built into a major producer of canned chili.
 He sold Stagg Foods in 1996 to Hormel Foods.